Financial Aid Tips and Resources

 Virtual Financial Aid/Paying for College Presentation for Parents of Seniors hosted by Oakland University

 RCS high school counselors welcome Financial Aid Outreach Advisors from Oakland University's Student Financial Services.
 Please join OU for a virtual presentation on the different types of financial aid, the financial aid application process (FAFSA) and scholarships.

 After registering, you will receive a confirmation email containing information about joining the meeting.

-View the recorded Financing Education Beyond High School presentation
+View a previous year recorded Financing Education Beyond High School presentation

 FEDERAL AID INFORMATION

 - You don't have to pay for assistance to find assistance!
 Please checkout http://www.studentaid.gov for more information on financial aid and assistance.